 This whole wheat bread with nuts and seeds is so good that I may not want to buy sandwich bread anymore.
 It’s addicting – addicting!
 Don’t say I didn’t warn you.

 You need a few basic ingredients.
 Whole wheat flour, walnuts, sunflower seeds, flax seed (optional for a nuttier flavor), honey, olive oil, salt and yeast.

-(You have to chop the walnuts and sunflower seeds into small pieces.
-A food processor is best, but that’s not so common in most college kitchens.
-So, if you have to, you can use a rolling pin instead.
-Just place the sunflower seeds and walnuts between two pieces of wax or parchment paper and roll the pin over the top piece, pressing down firmly to ensure you are breaking the nuts and seeds).
+For this recipe, you have to chop the walnuts and sunflower seeds into small pieces.
+A food processor is best, but if you don’t have one, you can use a rolling pin instead.
+Place the sunflower seeds and walnuts between two pieces of wax or parchment paper and roll the rolling pin over the top, pressing down firmly to ensure you are breaking the nuts and seeds.

-Combine all ingredients in a bowl and then add some warm water.
+Combine the nuts, seeds, flour and remaining ingredients in a large bowl and then add the warm water.

 After two hours, the dough should have crowned about 1” to 2” over the top of the pan.

 Time to place this baby into the oven!
 Bake the bread at 350 degrees for 40 minutes until golden brown on top.

 Allow to cool completely and then slice and enjoy!

 This whole wheat bread is packed with fiber and healthy goodness!
 It's delicious for breakfast or thinly sliced for sandwiches.